 Physical Therapy Overview

-Welcome to Colorado in Motion’s Physical Therapy page, where we cover what you need to know about receiving physical therapy treatment in Fort Collins, Windsor, and throughout the northern Front Range in Colorado.
+Welcome to Colorado in Motion’s Physical Therapy page, where we cover what you need to know about receiving physical therapy services in Fort Collins, Windsor, and throughout the northern Front Range region in Colorado.

 What is Physical Therapy?

 Physical Therapy (abbreviated PT, and also known as physiotherapy outside the United States) is treatment for musculoskeletal issues that uses physical methods rather than drugs or surgery to reduce pain, increase mobility, and optimize your ability to function in your everyday life.

-When you receive physical therapy, you’ll work with a physical therapist to alleviate your symptoms in a way that is safe, beneficial, and gradual.
+When you receive physical therapy services, you’ll work with a physical therapist to alleviate your symptoms in a way that is safe, beneficial, and gradual.
 For example, you may be recovering from an injury or surgery, experiencing back pain, living with inflammation or swelling, or experiencing weakness following a stroke.
 All of these cases can be effectively addressed through physical therapy treatments.

 The physical therapist’s approach with you will depend on your unique condition and state of physical fitness.
 The goal is always to get you as close as possible to where you need to be in terms of improved mobility, reduced pain, and greater comfort.

-Examples of what your physical therapist can help you to do:
+Examples of what your physical therapist can help you achieve: